 SM often first becomes apparent when a child enters

 a communal environment outside the family home for the first time - for instance when a child begins

 playgroup or school.
 While SM has a very early mean age of onset, sometimes SM (either absolute silence or

 extreme reticence) can last for a child’s entire time at school - until the day they leave at

 but not always, it contributes to academic underachievement, school refusal, and a torrid school

 life, etc. despite

-Other patterns also exist: children and adults with SM may not be able to talk to certain relatives
+Many children (including those primarily mute at school) may also not be able to talk to certain relatives

 (e.g. grandparents or aunties or